DaveShaffer/WDI6-outfttr/README.md

 ## FUTURE VISION
  - Make the app more mobile-friendly and responsive
  - Fixed "last worn" feature to only register an item was worn when clean is unclicked
+ - The ability to share outfits between users.
+ - API of nearest mall or stores.